Emily leads the delivery of the UNEP-WCMC Communication Strategy and drives our ambition to become a world leader in conservation communication.

 She ensures all communications reflect the strategic priorities of the Centre and contributes communications expertise to project proposals and delivery.
 Emily also develops and manages UNEP-WCMC's online presence and leads the production of communications outputs that showcase the impact and relevance of UNEP-WCMC.

-Emily has over five years' experience working in the field of science and sustainability.
+Emily has over six years' experience working in the field of science and sustainability communications.

 Before joining the Centre, Emily worked for the RSPB where she managed and delivered the visitor engagement programme at a large reserve and managed the day-to-day reserve communications.